General Information About Interventional Neuroradiology

 This minimally invasive procedure stabilizes a spinal fracture.
-A biopsy needle is guided into the fractured vertebra under x-ray guidance through a small puncture in the patient’s skin, and specially formulated acrylic bone cement is injected into the fractured vertebra to stabilize the vertebral bone.
+A needle is guided into the fractured vertebra under x-ray guidance through a small puncture in the patient’s skin, and specially formulated acrylic bone cement is injected to stabilize the bone.

-Carotid angioplasty is a minimally invasive procedure performed after the diagnostic angiogram.
-During angioplasty, a balloon catheter (long, thin tube) is guided to the area of the blockage or narrowing.
+Carotid angioplasty and stenting is a minimally invasive procedure performed after a diagnostic angiogram to confirm the degree of vessel narrowing.
+During angioplasty, a balloon catheter is guided to the area of the blockage or narrowing.
 When the balloon is inflated, blood flow improves.
 A carotid stent (a small, metal mesh tube) is placed inside the carotid artery at the site of the blockage and provides support to keep the artery open.

-This is a minimally invasive treatment for aneurysms and other blood vessel malformations called fistulas that occur in the brain.
-A catheter (long, thin tube) is inserted through the skin into an artery and, using image-guidance, is maneuvered through the body to the aneurysm or fistula.
-Then, one or more coils are inserted through the catheter and placed at the target site, where it is anchored.
-Blood clots around the coil(s), which helps block the flow of blood into the bulge or passageway and keep the vessel from rupturing or leaking.
+This is a minimally invasive treatment for aneurysms that occur in the brain.
+A catheter is inserted through the skin into an artery and, using image-guidance, is maneuvered through the body to the aneurysm.
+Then, coils are inserted through the catheter and placed at the target site, to occlude the aneurysm.
+Blood clots around the coil(s), which helps block the flow of blood into the aneurysm and keep the vessel from rupturing or leaking.

-Tumor embolization is designed to reduce or block the blood supply to a tumor by injecting a blocking agent (an embolic) through a catheter (long, thin tube) into a blood vessel, blocking the blood that feeds the tumor.
-Blocking the blood supply to the tumor is intended to result in shrinking or death of the tumor.
+Tumor embolization is used to reduce or block the blood supply to a tumor by injecting a blocking agent (an embolic) through a catheter into a blood vessel.
+Blocking the blood supply to the tumor is intended to reduce blood loss during surgery.

 Mechanical Thrombectomy for Acute Stroke

-One intervention for an acute stroke is the mechanical removal of the blot clot.
-This is accomplished by inserting a catheter (long, thin tube) into the femoral artery (in thigh), directing it to blood vessels supplying blood to the brain, and deploying a corkscrew-like device to ensnare the clot, which is then withdrawn from the body.
+This procedure is the current gold standard for acute large vessel occlusions in the brain and involves mechanical removal of a blood clot.
+This is accomplished by inserting a catheter into a blood vessel, directing it to the blood vessels supplying the brain, and suctioning/trapping the clot, which is then withdrawn from the body.